Gnanesh67/career-pilot/docs/creating-portfolio-themes.md

 Your PR should include:

+- Use the repository PR template and complete all relevant sections
 - Theme screenshots
 - `preview.png`
 - Responsive testing confirmation
 - Short explanation of the design
 ---

 # ✅ Code Review Criteria